-Once the LGPD is in force, the definition of "sensitive personal data" will be "personal data concerning racial or ethnic origin, religious belief, public opinion, association to any trade union or religious organisation, philosophical or political organisation association, data concerning health or sex life, genetic or biometric data, whenever related to a natural person."
+The LGPD determines that "sensitive personal data" is "personal data concerning racial or ethnic origin, religious belief, public opinion, association to any trade union or religious organisation, philosophical or political organisation association, data concerning health or sex life, genetic or biometric data, whenever related to a natural person."

-According to the LGPD, processing of sensitive personal data will be legitimate only in the following cases: (i) when specific and express consent is obtained from the data subject or her/his legal representative, for specific processing purposes; and (ii) if there is no consent from the data subject, when the processing is indispensable for:
+According to the LGPD, the processing of sensitive personal data is legitimate only in the following cases.

-- compliance with a statutory or regulatory obligation by the controller; - joint processing of data when necessary by the public administration for the execution of public policies provided for in laws or regulations; - studies by research bodies, ensuring, whenever possible, anonymisation of the sensitive personal data; - the regular exercise of rights, including in contracts, lawsuits, and administrative or arbitration proceedings; - protecting the life or physical safety of the data subjects or third parties; - the protection of health, exclusively in a procedure carried out by health professionals, health services or a health authority; or - ensuring the prevention of fraud and the safety of the data subject, in the processes of identification and certification of records in electronic systems, except in the event of the prevalence of fundamental rights and liberties of the data subjects that require protection of the personal data.
+- When specific and express consent is obtained from the data subject or her/his legal representative, for specific processing purposes. - If there is no consent from the data subject, when the processing is indispensable for: - (a) compliance with a statutory or regulatory obligation by the controller; - (b) the joint processing of data when necessary by the public administration for the execution of public policies provided for in laws or regulations; - (c) studies by research bodies, ensuring, whenever possible, the anonymisation of the sensitive personal data; - (d) the regular exercise of rights, including in contracts, lawsuits and administrative or arbitration proceedings; - (e) protecting the life or physical safety of the data subjects or third parties; - (f) the protection of health, exclusively in a procedure carried out by health professionals, health services or a health authority; or - (g) ensuring the prevention of fraud and the safety of the data subject, in the processes of identification and certification of records in electronic systems, except in the event of the prevalence of fundamental rights and liberties of the data subjects that require protection of the personal data.